 As announced in the 2014 Ontario Budget, the Ontario tax rate on aviation fuel is increasing by one cent per litre each year for four years, beginning in 2014.
 The first one cent per litre increase came into effect on September 1, 2014.
 The second and third one cent per litre increases came into effect on April 1 of 2015 and 2016 of each respective year.
-A subsequent rate increase of one cent per litre will be effective on April 1, 2017.
+The fourth rate increase of one cent per litre will be effective on April 1, 2017, at which point the aviation fuel tax rate will be 6.7 cents per litre.

 This overview provides general information on Ontario's gasoline tax rules; it should not be considered as a substitute for the Gasoline Tax Act and Regulations.